Capt Hercules Skinner =

 Maria Cardoza, sister-inlaw to Rose-Ann Skinner =

-and daughter of Samuel Cardoza of Redruth,
+(and dau of Samuel Cardoza of Redruth, Cornwall

-Hercules gave away the bride
+Hercules gave away the bride at their wedding.

 of 58th Regiment